poma123/GlobalWarming/README.md

 - Under the `temperature-options` section, you can configure how the temperature should be calculated based on pollution and weather.

 After editing a file, restart your server!

+### Configuration of biomes
+After build #11 the configuration has been changed to BiomeMaps instead of `biomes.yml`.
+As MC 1.18 has brought and changed biomes, we now have two different biome map files located at `plugins/GlobalWarming/biome-maps/`.
+The plugin itself decides which biome map should be used, also if an invalid biome has been accidentally configured the internal default biome map will be used.

+You can customize there the `temperature` and the `max-temp-drop-at-night` per biome.
 ## Mechanics
 ### Environmental mechanics: